 - Make a list of current client emails

-- Embed an email collection form onto your website
+- Add an email newsletter sign-up form on your website

 - Include a call-to-action on your blog to sign up for emails